GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

 Mark will be speaking about Simon Says at [DevFest West 2016 by GDG Silicon Valley](https://www.eventbrite.com/e/devfest-west-2016-tickets-28134010583) on Sunday in Mountain View, CA.

-{{< transcript "FRANCESC: Hi, and welcome to Episode number 51 of the weekly Google Cloud Platform Podcast.
+{{< transcript "FRANCESC: Hi, and welcome to Episode number 51 of the weekly Google Cloud Podcast.
 I am Francesc Campoy, and I'm here with my colleague, Mark Mandel.
 Hey, Mark.
 How are you doing? " >}}
 MARK: I am good.
 Thank you, Francesc.
 How are you doing today?

 FRANCESC: Very good.
 Very happy to have someone from our team that I really just assumed we had interviewed before, but happens to be we didn't yet.